igor47/blog/_posts/2013-01-21-30-days-of-super-productivity.md

 The productivity month did not feel as much out of the ordinary as I had feared.
 I quickly found out that I am already very productive and it proved difficult to cramp in more things.
-It’s always been a dogma to myself that I could always do more, if I just planned better and wasted less time.
+It has always been a dogma to myself that I could always do more, if I just planned better and wasted less time.
 But I believe I did hit a well-sought limit with the piano-training.
 I decided to peel that off in the first week.
 Every week, I experimented with a new planning method: planning the